sp4wn-owner/Spawn/Robots/Galaxea/R1/README.md

 # Galaxea R1 - Teleoperation

 ## Step 1
-Deploy the client and rosHandler scripts (to be completed).
+Follow the robot setup instructions.

 ## Step 2
-Run the client script ensuring connection to Spawn.

-## Step 3
-From the VR-UI, connect to your Galaxea robot.
+From the [VR-UI](https://spawn-vr.onrender.com), connect to your Galaxea robot.
 Then 'enter immersive' to start transmitting tracking data.

-# Isaac Sim

-## Step 1
-After spawning your Galaxea model in the Isaac Sim environment, deploy the simHandler script and start the server.

-## Step 2
-In the Robot-UI, add your websocket URL in the input field and then start streaming.

-## Step 3
-From the VR-UI, connect to your robot by clicking the 'spawn' button.
-Tracking data will be proxied from the Robot-UI to the simHandler script thus interfacing with ROS to manipulate the Galaxea R1 model in a simulated environment.

 ## Robot Setup - In development